Transcontinental Airway System: Gallery

-These are the remnants of Transcontinental Air Mail Route Beacon 37A, which was located atop a bluff in St. George, Utah, U.S.A.
-With concrete arrows indicating the direction to the next beacon, a rotating light tower, and a shed that usually held a generator and fuel tanks, these beacons were once situated every 10 miles on air routes across the United States beginning around 1923.
+The remnants of Transcontinental Air Mail Route Beacon 37A, which was located atop a bluff in St. George, Utah, in the United States.
+With concrete arrows indicating the direction of the next beacon, a rotating light tower, and a shed that usually held a generator and fuel tanks, these beacons were once situated every 10 mi along air routes across the United States beginning around 1923.